What is Spinal Stenosis?

 • Minimally Invasive Spinal Fusion: Severe cases of spondylolisthesis may require a spinal fusion procedure—a sophisticated surgical technique that uses a bone graft to fuse together two adjacent vertebral bodies.
 The minimally invasive version of this technique offers the permanent stability of a traditional fusion procedure while enhancing postoperative outcomes and minimizing unnecessary tissue destruction.

-Why Choose Performance Rehabilitation & Regenerative Medicine?
+Why Choose Performance Ortho?

 Whether you are suffering from a recent or chronic (cervical, lumbar or thoracic spine) condition that is adversely affecting your ability to live life under your terms, our Back Pain Specialists can help you today.
 To have a consultation with one of our doctors, please contact one of our Patiet Care Coordinators at 908-754-1960.